Global marketing industry rallies behind second Global DEI Census in March 2023

 Share this post

 An industry coalition of 10 global marketing and advertising organisations has announced plans for a second Global DEI Census in March 2023.
 The initiative is supported by the WFA, VoxComm, Campaign, Kantar, Advertising Week, Cannes Lions, Effie Worldwide, IAA, Global Web Index (GWI) and Adweek.

 The goal is to look again at the state of diversity, equity and inclusion in the marketing and advertising industry, as well as people’s sense of belonging and absence of discrimination, in order to monitor progress on the results of the inaugural 2021 census.

 15-minute global questionnaire

-The Census will take place in March 2023, with the global coalition working closely with national associations, multinationals, agency groups and all other relevant industry groups to promote participation.
+The Census will take place starting on 15 March 2023, with the global coalition working closely with national associations, multinationals, agency groups and all other relevant industry groups to promote participation.
 Wave 2 will also be co-ordinated in parallel with the UK’s All In survey, led by the Advertising Association, IPA and ISBA.

 Respondents will be asked about their demographic profile including race/ethnicity, religion, age (in accordance with local legal frameworks) as well as their experiences at their place of work.

 Wave 1 saw more than 160 organisations promote the initiative, making it the single biggest industry collaboration to date.
 The research identified that the key areas where there was the most significant difference in lived experience were based around people’s caregiving responsibilities (those looking after the young, the elderly or the sick), age and gender as well as ethnicity and disability.

 It also found that, while the marketing industry has been scoring more positively than other sectors, one in seven people would nevertheless consider leaving their company or the industry due to a lack of diversity and inclusion, going up to one in four in some markets.
 The full results and analysis from Wave 1, which covered 27 markets and attracted more than 10,000 responses, can be seen here: